BestTimesToVisit.com Logo

 transport

-Prague's public transport is excellent!
-Download the PID Lítačka app to buy tickets and easily navigate trams, buses, and the metro.
-Consider a day or multi-day pass if you plan on using public transport extensively.
+Prague's public transport is fantastic and affordable!
+Download the PID Lítačka app (Prague Integrated Transport) to buy tickets digitally and check schedules for trams, buses, and the metro.
+A 24-hour or 72-hour pass is usually the most cost-effective if you plan on using transport more than a few times a day.

 food